BenJacquet/Second-Brain/2 - Certifications/AWS (SAA-C03)/Foundations/4 - How to interact with AWS.md

 Instead of physically managing infrastructure, you logically manage it, through the AWS Application Programming Interface (AWS API).

+Every interaction with AWS is an authenticated and authorized **API call**.

 When you create, delete, or change any AWS resource, you will use API calls to AWS to do that.

 ### You can make these API calls in several ways: